Blair Castle

 Blair Castle (in Scottish Gaelic: Caisteil Bhlàir) stands in its grounds near the village of Blair Atholl in Perthshire in Scotland.
-It is the ancestral home of the Clan Murray, and was historically the seat of their chief, the Duke of Atholl, though the current (12th) Duke, Bruce Murray, lives in South Africa.
+It is the ancestral home of the Clan Murray, and was historically the seat of their chief, the Duke of Atholl, though the current chief, the 12th Duke of Atholl, lives in South Africa, where he was born and raised.
 The castle stands in Glen Garry, and commands a strategic position on the main route (now the A9 road) through the central Scottish Highlands.

 The castle is a category A listed building, and the grounds are included in the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of significant gardens.

 History

 Blair Castle is said to have been started in 1269 by John I Comyn, Lord of Badenoch (died c.
 1275), a northern neighbour of David I Strathbogie, Earl of Atholl (died 1270), who started building on the Earl's land while he was away on crusade.
 Upon his return, the Earl complained about the interloper to King Alexander III, won back his land, and incorporated the tower that had been built into his own castle.
 David II Strathbogie, Earl of Atholl (died 1326), forfeited the titles and estates after rebelling against King Robert the Bruce in 1308, and the King granted them to Niall mac Cailein.
 The earldom was granted to a number of individuals over the years until 1457 when James II granted it to his half-brother John Stewart (1440–1512).
 John Murray, son of the second Earl of Tullibardine, was created Earl of Atholl in 1629, and the title has since remained in the Murray family.

 During the Wars of the Three Kingdoms of the 17th century, the Murrays supported the Royalist cause, which led to Blair Castle being taken by Oliver Cromwell's army following his invasion of 1650.
 The restored Charles II created the title Marquess of Atholl for John Murray, 2nd Earl of Atholl (1631–1703).
 The title Duke of Atholl was granted to the 2nd Marquess in 1703.

 When Viscount Dundee launched the first Jacobite rising in April 1689, Atholl decided to remain loyal to the Government (although two of his sons joined the Jacobites).
 Atholl's factor, Patrick Stewart of Ballechin, held Blair Castle for King James, and Dundee visited in May.
 In July Ballechin refused entry to Atholl's whiggish son and heir, Lord John Murray.
 Murray laid siege to the castle, and General Mackay was approaching to join him and to seize it for the Williamites.
 Viscount Dundee relieved the castle, and the crucial Battle of Killiecrankie was fought because Dundee did not want to retreat and surrender the castle to Mackay.
 Dundee and his officers and clan chiefs held a Council of War at the castle on the eve of the battle, on 26 July.
 The next day, the Jacobites won the battle but Dundee was killed.